Flight-Free-UK/flight_free_uk_website/source/posts/souvenir-of-switzerland.html.markdown

 ![The Gornergletscher Glacier in Zermatt, snow covered mountains and a bright blue sky.](/images/uploads/gornerglacierzermatt.jpg "Gornergletscher Glacier, Zermatt")

-#### Usually, I find the journey home from holiday rather forgettable.
+#### Usually, I find the journey home from a holiday rather forgettable.
 Not this time.

 To travel home, we had chosen a different route.
 Winding carefully down the valley again to Visp, we switched to a train that swept us right across Switzerland from south to north in a couple of hours.
 I had been hoping for a view of the Eiger, but we went into a long tunnel and when we came out the mountains were behind us.